 - 1. BIB-500 Pentecostal Exploration of the Old Testament: This course comprises a panoramic study of the Old Testament rediscovering the biblical and theological bases that presuppose the fulfillment of Pentecostal outpouring in the New Testament, in the church and in history.
 It emphasizes the pneumatology revealed in the Pentateuch, the earlier and later prophets.
 It closes with the promise of the spirit foretold by the post-exilic prophets and its implications for the contemporary church. - 2.
 BIB- 501 Pentecostal Exploration of the New Testament: This course comprises a panoramic study of the New Testament from the Pentecostal perspective.
 It emphasizes how the theological basis is broadened and the promises that predict Pentecostal outpouring into the early church and history are fulfilled.
 We will be studying the Pentecostal principles expressed by the different biblical authors and how these are applied in the New Testament metanarrative.
 In the end there will be an integration between the context of the New Testament and the contemporary church. - 3.
 BIB- 502 Pentecostal interpretation of the Bible.
 This course aims to establish the fundamentals that equip the student with the tools and skills for a thorough and productive study of the Bible in any ministry context.
 The goal of this course is to provide students with a solid foundation for committed and fruitful study of the Holy Scriptures.
-The course provides a broad context in which students will be able to adapt what they have learned to the various ministry environments in which they serve and operate. - 4.
-BIB-550/THE-550 The presence of the Spirit in the Old Testament.
-Study of the revelation of the Holy Spirit in the Old Testament, (1) his personality, (2) work, (3) place in the Trinity and (4) relationship with the creation.
-We will also be studying the different revelational aspects of Old Testament pneumatology from pentecostal perspective.
-Emphasis will be placed on the calling and selection of men and women to fulfill divine purpose.
+The course provides a broad context in which students will be able to adapt

+- what they have learned to the various ministry environments in which they serve and operate. - 4.
+BIB-504/THE-XXX The presence of the Spirit in the Old Testament.
+This course studies the history of the revelation of the holy spirit in the Old Testament from the Pentecostal perspective.